ssh-keygen(1) — Linux manual page

 -Y check-novalidate

-signalled by returning a zero exit status.
+signature is signalled by ssh-keygen returning a zero

 -Y sign